BastienFaivre/twins-attack/README.md

     - Algorand:

-        Execute the `send.py` script that will sends a transaction from Alice to Bob (in other words, from one wallet to another):
+        Execute the `./blockchains/algorand/remote/send.py` script remotely that will sends a transaction from Alice to Bob (in other words, from one wallet to another):

         ```bash
-        python3 send.py --aldod_address http://<node hostname>:<node port> --sender_mnemonic <Alice mnemonic> --receiver <Bob address> --amount <Amount>
+        python3 ./blockchains/algorand/remote/send.py --aldod_address http://<node hostname>:<node port> --sender_mnemonic <Alice mnemonic> --receiver <Bob address> --amount <Amount>
         ```

         Then, send a curl request to the proxy, and ask for the transaction receipt or Bob's balance: